varmox/ygeonline/content/post/k8s-rbac.md

 - Define a default ClusterRole (for K8s-Cluster-Access)
 - Define a default Role (for K8s-Namespace Access)
 - Use ArgoCD or FluxCD to roll-out your RBAC Config

+***Token Lifetime**

+Depending on your IdP, the Token TTL defines how many times the Dev have to re-authenticate.
+GitLab isn't really configurabe as a "real" IdP.
+Look at WorkspaceONE Access, Zitadel for further configurations.